-It’s never too late to follow your heart and to start something you’ve always wanted to do.
+It’s never too late to follow your heart and start something you’ve always wanted to do.
 It doesn’t matter what you think is holding you back; let’s just call them what they are: excuses.
-It shouldn’t matter if other people are doing it already or if nobody is doing it at all.
+It shouldn’t matter if other people are doing it already or nobody is doing it.

 The only question that matters is whether or not doing it would make you happy—do you follow your heart and live the life you want?
-Everyone has a different personality, and we’re all drawn to different things.
+Everyone has a different personality and is drawn to different things.
 And the more you allow yourself to pursue those things and follow your heart, the happier you will be in life.

 However, you still have to be willing to work for them because dreams don’t come easily.
 If you want something, you have to earn it!

 Why You Should Follow Your Heart

 Here are 5 reasons why you need to follow your heart to live the life you want.